Venafi/firefly-playground/docs/index.md

             * Locally installed (JWT)[https://github.com/mike-engel/jwt-cli] command line utility

-??? tip "Getting an API Key"
+??? info "Getting an API Key"

     If you don't have an API key you can follow this steps: